-New Egyptian Accounting Standards ("EAS") and interpretations not yet adopted (continued)

-- Egyptian Accounting Standard No. (49) - "Lease Contracts" - First Stage (Lease Contracts subject to Law 95 of 1995 is recognized in the statement of the financial position as an asset (the right to use the leased asset) and a financial obligation to pay the lease payments.
+- Egyptian Accounting Standard No. (22) "earning per share" All establishments that apply the Egyptian accounting standards should calculate and display earning per share in the profits according to Egyptian Accounting Standard No. (22). - Egyptian Accounting Standard No. (49) "Lease Contracts" First Stage (Lease Contracts subject to Law 95 of 1995 is recognized in the statement of the financial position as an asset (the right to use the leased asset) and a financial obligation to pay the lease payments.
 Except for the short-term and the small valued lease contracts.